-- 62D.100 1.
-A parent or guardian of a child who is alleged to be delinquent or in need of supervision may be represented by an attorney at all stages of the proceedings.
-The juvenile court may not appoint an attorney for a parent or guardian, unless the juvenile court: - (a) Finds that such an appointment is required in the interests of justice; and - (b) Specifies in the record the reasons for the appointment. - 2.
-Each attorney [, other than a public defender,] who is appointed pursuant to subsection 1 is entitled to the same compensation and expenses from the county as is provided in NRS 7.125 and 7.135 for attorneys appointed to represent persons charged with criminal offenses. - Sec.
-11. NRS 171.188 is hereby amended to read as follows: - 171.188 1.
-Any defendant charged with a public offense who is an indigent may, by oral statement to the district judge, justice of the peace, municipal judge or master, request the appointment of an attorney to represent the defendant.
+3. If the parent or parents of the child desire to be represented by counsel, but are indigent, the court may appoint an attorney for them.

+4. Each attorney appointed under the provisions of this section is entitled to the same compensation and expenses from the county as provided in NRS 7.125 and 7.135 for attorneys appointed to represent persons charged with crimes.

+NRS 171.188 Procedure for appointment of attorney for indigent defendant.

+1. Any defendant charged with a public offense who is an indigent may, by oral statement to the district judge, justice of the peace, municipal judge or master, request the appointment of an attorney to represent the defendant.
 The record in each such case must indicate that the defendant was provided an opportunity to make an oral statement and whether the defendant made such a statement or declined to request the appointment of an attorney.
-If the defendant declined to request the appointment of an attorney, the record must also indicate that the decision to decline was made knowingly and voluntarily and with an understanding of the consequences. - 2.
-The request must be accompanied by the defendant's affidavit, which must state:
+If the defendant declined to request the appointment of an attorney, the record must also indicate that the decision to decline was made knowingly and voluntarily and with an understanding of the consequences.

-- (a) That the defendant is without means of employing an attorney; and - (b) Facts with some particularity, definiteness and certainty concerning the defendant's financial disability. - 3.
-The district judge, justice of the peace, municipal judge or master shall forthwith consider the application and shall make such further inquiry as he or she considers necessary.
-If the district judge, justice of the peace, municipal judge or master: - (a) Finds that the defendant is without means of employing an attorney; and - (b) Otherwise determines that representation is required, - → the judge, justice or master shall designate the public defender of the county or the State Public Defender, as appropriate, to represent the defendant. - 4.
-If the appropriate public defender is unable to represent the defendant, or other good cause appears, the judge, justice or master shall order the appointment of another attorney [must be appointed.
+- 2. The request must be accompanied by the defendant's affidavit, which must state: - a.
+That the defendant is without means of employing an attorney; and - b.
+Facts with some particularity, definiteness and certainty concerning the defendant's financial disability.

+3. The district judge, justice of the peace, municipal judge or master shall forthwith consider the application and shall make such further inquiry as he or she considers necessary.
+If the district judge, justice of the peace, municipal judge or master:

+- a.
+Finds that the defendant is without means of employing an attorney; and - b.
+Otherwise determines that representation is required, the judge, justice or master shall designate the public defender of the county or the State Public Defender, as appropriate, to represent the defendant.
+If the appropriate public defender is unable to represent the defendant, or other good cause appears, another attorney must be appointed. [and referred for selection:]

-4.] and refer the selection of the attorney: - (a) In a county whose population is less than 100,000, to the Department of Indigent Defense Services or its designee in compliance with the plan of the county for the provision of indigent defense services; or - (b) In a county whose population is 100,000 or more, in compliance with the plan of the county for the provision of indigent defense services. - 5.
-The county or State Public Defender must be reimbursed by the city for costs incurred in appearing in municipal court.
+- i. [in counties with a population less than 100,000, to the Department or their designee pursuant to the county's plan for the provision of indigent defense services, or - ii. in counties with a population more than 100,000, pursuant to the county's plan for the provision of indigent defense services.]

+4. The county or State Public Defender must be reimbursed by the city for costs incurred in appearing in municipal court.
 The county shall reimburse the State Public Defender for costs incurred in appearing in Justice Court, unless the county has transferred the responsibility to provide all indigent defense services for the county to the State Public Defender pursuant to NRS 180.450.
-If a private attorney is appointed as provided in this section, the private attorney must be reimbursed by the county for appearance in Justice Court or the city for appearance in municipal court. [in an amount not to exceed \$75 per case.] - Sec.
-12. Chapter 180 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-The Department may apply for and accept any available grants, bequests, devises, donations or gifts from any public or private source to carry out the duties of the Department and Board. - 2.
-Any money received pursuant to subsection 1 must be deposited in the Special Account for the Support of Indigent
+If a private attorney is appointed as provided in this section, the private attorney must be reimbursed by the county for appearance in Justice Court or the city for appearance in municipal court in an amount not to exceed \$75 per case.